-Officers and supervisors shall use the Post Orders to familiarize themselves with the duties for which they are responsible and to remain situationally aware of changes that occur in the operation and duties of that post.
-Even if an officer has worked a post in the past, he or she should not assume the Post Orders have not changed.
+Officers and supervisors shall use the post orders to familiarize themselves with the duties for which they are responsible and to remain situationally aware of changes that occur in the operation and duties of that post.
+Even in the event that an officer has worked a post in the past, he/she shall assume the post orders have changed, and shall be required to read and comprehend all Post Order documents upon assuming their posts.

-Supervisors shall ensure that officers understand the Post Orders, regardless of whether the assignment is temporary, permanent, or due to an emergency.
+Supervisors shall ensure that officers understand the post orders, regardless of whether the assignment is temporary, permanent, or due to an emergency.